-This section of the Fairfax County Park Authority's (the Authority) Comprehensive Annual Financial Report (CAFR) presents a discussion and analysis of the Authority's financial performance during the fiscal year ended June 30, 2008.
-The intent of this discussion and analysis is to give perspective on the Authority's fiscal year 2008 financial performance as a whole.
+This section of the Fairfax County Park Authority's (the Authority) Comprehensive Annual Financial Report (CAFR) presents a discussion and analysis of the Authority's financial performance during the fiscal year ended June 30, 2009.
+The intent of this discussion and analysis is to give perspective on the Authority's fiscal year 2009 financial performance as a whole.

-The Management's Discussion and Analysis (MD&A) presents information that will help the reader to ascertain and understand the reasons for changes in expenses, revenues, and net assets for the fiscal year ended June 30, 2008 and includes a comparative analysis for the fiscal year ended June 30, 2007.
+The Management's Discussion and Analysis (MD&A) presents information that will help the reader ascertain and understand the reasons for changes in expenses, revenues, and net assets for the fiscal year ended June 30, 2009 and includes a comparative analysis to the fiscal year ended June 30, 2008.